Do you want to learn how to get smarter?

 Whether it’s online chess, Fortnite, or just a normal crossword puzzle, stimulating your brain in new ways has been shown to dramatically increase cognitive capacity.

-In order to get the biggest cognitive benefits, I recommend that you regularly switch up the types of games that you play as most studies have shown that novelty has a tremendously positive affect on your cognitive health.
+In order to get the biggest cognitive benefits, I recommend that you regularly switch up the types of games that you play as most studies have shown that novelty has a tremendously positive affect on your brain and will improve cognitive function.

 7. Learn a Musical Instrument